Close Menu

 HOW TO GET A FASTER REVIEW OF YOUR DISABILITY CASE

-If you are a disabled veteran, who has a 100% service connected disability rating from the VA, you must do certain things to notify the SSA to quickly process your case.
+If you are a disabled veteran, who has a 100% service connected disability rating from the VA, then you must do certain things to notify the SSA to process your case quickly.
 Here are the things you must do:

 • First, identify yourself as a “veteran rated 100% P&T” when you apply for SSDI benefits.
 If you apply in person or over the phone, tell the Social Security representative that you are a veteran and the VA rates you at 100%.